rosedu/robocheck/README.md

         Availiable soon!

 2 Configure Robocheck

    2.1 If you have an alias in .bashrc run:

     robocheck --config

    2.2 Otherwise run:

     python /path/to/robocheck-core.py --config

 3 Run Robocheck

   IMPORTANT!!!
 Never run Robocheck through a symbolic link!
 Use either an alias or the full command.

     Robocheck receives a zip archive that must have a predefined structure!

     3.1 Zip Archive's structure

-     The archive must in have in the root two folders "src" and "bins".
-In the src folder should be all the source files for the executables and in bins all the binaries/executables and if necessary their data files.
+     The archive must have in the root two folders "src" and "bins".
+In the src folder there should be all the source files for the executables and in bins all the binaries/executables and if necessary their data files.

     3.2 Running robocheck

      After the archive was created using the specifications from 3.1 you can run Robocheck:

         -if you have an alias in .bashrc using: robocheck /path/to/Archive.zip